Trio (band)

-Trio was a German band formed in the town of Großenkneten in 1979.
+Trio was a German band formed in the municipality of Großenkneten in 1979.
 The band is most known for the 1982 song "Da Da Da," which was a hit in 30 countries worldwide.

 History

 Trio consisted of Stephan Remmler (b.
 1946), lead vocals and keyboards; Gert "Kralle" Krawinkel (1947–2014), guitar and backing vocals; and Peter Behrens (1947–2016), drums and backing vocals.

 The band was originally called Zam although they were better known in Europe as Trio from 1980 to 1986.
 The band recorded a number of albums, the first of which was TRIO, produced by Klaus Voormann and released in 1981.
 This album included their signature song, "Da Da Da", the full English title of which is "Da Da Da (I Don't Love You, You Don't Love Me, Aha Aha Aha)".
 The next album was Bye Bye, released in 1983.
 Bye Bye was marketed with many different covers; for example, copies in North America were called TRIO and Error and featured no artwork.

 While Trio was active, in the early 1980s, the group enjoyed some popularity in Germany, UK, Canada, and the United States.
 The German version of "Da Da Da" was a #2 hit on the charts (April 1982).
 Their most notable songs, in addition to "Da Da Da", are "Broken Hearts for You and Me", "Boom Boom", "Hearts Are Trump" and "Anna – Letmein Letmeout".
 All of these songs, except the first, have a corresponding German version, which sometimes differs considerably in lyrics, and were also released in the English-speaking world.
 "Da Da Da" hit #2 on the UK Singles Chart in July 1982, and #3 in Canada in December 1982.
 They had another three top ten hits in Germany until the end of 1983, then disbanded the following year.
 Every member launched a solo career, with only Remmler managing to be somewhat successful.

 They produced a film called Drei gegen Drei, meaning "Three Against Three".
 In the movie, three people (played by Trio members) kill doubles of themselves as part of a twisted scam to gain riches.
 The film was a flop; even avid Trio fan Matthias Klein noted that, "[the members of] Trio are not actors".
 The corresponding soundtrack is the album Whats the Password; however, drummer Peter Behrens did not perform on any of the songs, despite appearing on the album's cover.
 He left the band due to disagreement with Krawinkel and Remmler over financial matters, leading to the complete break-up of Trio in 1986.

 The 1997 CD re-issue of TRIO and Error was also released as Da Da Da in the United States, in response to the U.S. Volkswagen commercial that featured their most famous song.
 The re-release had some changes: two songs were added and the album was digitally remastered.

 Krawinkel died in 2014 and Behrens died in 2016, making Remmler the sole living former member.